Last updated: 16/10/20

 • Install software to help locate your phone

 • Log out of and lock your apps

 • Avoid joining untrustworthy public Wi-Fi networks (your university campus should be a ‘trusted’ network)

 How to keep your laptop safe

 When you purchased your laptop, did it come with a laptop bag?
-These are perfect for transporting your laptop around safely, if you’re heading to the library to write an essay or taking it with you to a seminar.
-But this is also an extra bag to carry about your person.
+These are perfect for transporting your laptop around safely if you’re heading out or taking it with you to a socially distanced seminar.

-You may want to store your laptop in your rucksack or handbag to save carrying too much – so be careful.
+If the thought of carrying an extra bag around isn't doing much for you, you may want to store your laptop in your rucksack or handbag instead.
+But be careful...
 Not only do you run the risk of damaging your laptop if your water bottle leaks, but if the bag is stolen then so is your laptop.
-Some extra tips:

 • Padlock your laptop bag or get a security cable lock

 • Install software to aid with theft recovery

 • Make sure your laptop is password encrypted